OpusVL/odoo-labelling/README.md

 * There is not currently a renderer that takes options from the database, so you need to hard-code your per-label printing logic in a model.
-However, with a little extra development work it should be possible to write a plugin that takes parameters from your template object, defining what to render and which fonts you wish to use.
+However, with some extra development work it should be possible to write a plugin that takes parameters from your template object, defining which fields to render and which fonts you wish to use.

 # Copyright and License